Gang slaughtered 46 women at Honduran prison with machetes, guns and flammable liquid, official says

 Relatives said inmates at the facility had been threatened for weeks by members of the notorious Barrio 18 gang.

-Chillingly, the gang members were able to arm themselves with prohibited weapons, brush past guards and attack; they even carried with them their own locks, to shut their victims inside apparently to burn them to death.
+Chillingly, the gang members were able to arm themselves with prohibited weapons, brush past guards and attack; they even carried locks to shut their victims inside, apparently to burn them to death.
 The intensity of the fire left the walls of the cells blackened and beds reduced to twisted heaps of metal.

-“A group of armed people went to the cellblock of a rival gang, locked the doors, opened fire on those inside and apparently — this is still under investigation — used some kind of oil to set fire to them,” said Juan López Rochez, the chief of operations for the country’s National Police.
+“A group of armed people went to the cellblock of a rival gang, locked the doors, opened fire on them,” said Juan López Rochez, the chief of operations for the country’s National Police.

+Miguel Martínez, a security ministry spokesman, said the attack was taped by security cameras, up to the moment the gang members destroyed them in what he called a “planned” attack.

+“You can see the moment in which the women overcome the guards, leaving them helpless, and take their keys,” Martínez said.

 Castro said Tuesday’s riot at the prison in the town of Tamara, about 30 miles (50 kilometers) northwest of Honduras’ capital, was “planned by maras (street gangs) with the knowledge and acquiescence of security authorities.”